-- (a) The abnormal loss for the period was kg. - (b) The number of equivalent kg produced during the period was: materials: equivalent kg.
+- (a) The abnormal loss for the period was kg. - (b) The number of equivalent kg produced during the period was:

-labour and overhead: \\\\\\ equivalent kg.
+materials: equivalent kg. labour and overhead: equivalent kg.

-- (c) (i) The value of the abnormal loss is $\pounds$ - (ii) (Tick the correct box): This value is entered in the process account as a: debit □ credit □ - (d) The values to be credited in the process account in respect of the following outputs for the period are:
+- (c) (i) The value of the abnormal loss is £. (ii) (Tick the correct box): This value is entered in the process account as a: - debit □ credit □ - (d) The values to be credited in the process account in respect of the following outputs for the period are:

 finished goods £

-normal loss £,
+normal loss £

-closing work in progress f.
+closing work in progress £

-0 1 0 70.

-Question 7 Process costing with opening work in progress
+Question 5 Process costing with opening work in progress